JustAnotherHeroRiding/Mentoring-Angel/Angular/Lesson 9 - Material/Angular Material.md

 we can also use icons
 and icon buttons
-the custom checkbox is a custom form control itself and we can bind to its element we must use ngModel to change the data in both ways when using the components we can use the formBuilder to build a form using the material components we can bind the form control's (change) listener to access the entire component or use a form group to create all subtasks as form controls with a formcontrolname
+the custom checkbox is a custom form control itself and we can bind to its element we must use `ngModel` to change the data in both ways when using the components we can use the `formBuilder` to build a form using the material components we can bind the form control's (change) listener to access the entire component or use a form group to create all subtasks as form controls with a `formControlName`

 ## Todo - Material
-- Use material components for the todo app
+- Use material components for the todo app #DONE
--
+- exit without saving changes

 ## Registration form
 - Name, surname, username